Magang-Barunastra-2024/git-and-github-introduction-khrisnanova/README.md

 ### 2. Enter the repository name and select its type (public or private), then click Create Repository.
 ### 3. Copy the SSH link by clicking Code > SSH > copy button (double-box icon).

-## C. Push File from Local to Github
+## C. Connecting a Local Repository to GitHub
 ### 1. Manual Method
 #### a.
 Create a local folder with the same name as the repository.
 #### b.
 Open Git Bash in the folder and run the following commands: